Session 2 - Module A: Advanced LangChain Patterns¶

 return hashlib.md5(key_data.encode()).hexdigest()

-Cache key generation uses MD5 hashing of endpoint, method, and sorted parameters to ensure unique, consistent cache keys.
-Parameter sorting prevents cache misses due to parameter order differences.
+Cache key generation uses MD5 hashing of query, database, and sorted parameters to ensure unique, consistent cache keys.
+Parameter sorting prevents cache misses due to parameter order differences in data queries.

-description = "Execute database queries with connection management and transaction support"
+description = "Execute data pipeline operations with state management and performance monitoring"

 super().__init__()